A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Finding the Best Student Loan for your Child

-Much like picking a college, picking a student loan is a major decision.
+Much like picking a college, picking a student loan is a significant decision.
 Combining family and finance can be a combustible mixture, so take the time to put together a well-researched plan.

-Putting everything together, there are three basic questions that must be taken by any family:
+Putting everything together, three basic questions must be answered by any family:

 - Is borrowing money for this education a good idea?

 - If borrowing is a good idea, what sort of loans should be considered?